Henry Hayes Lockwood: Civil War

 As the American Civil War began, Lockwood entered the Union Army as colonel of the 1st Regiment Delaware Volunteer Infantry.
-After the disastrous First Battle of Bull Run (in which Lockwood's unit did not participate), President Lincoln feared that further trouble from Confederate sympathizers on the Delmarva Peninsula, where Lockwood had grown up and where his family remained prominent.
+After the disastrous First Battle of Bull Run (in which Lockwood's unit did not participate), President Lincoln feared further trouble from Confederate sympathizers on the Delmarva Peninsula, where Lockwood had grown up and where his family remained prominent.
 He received a commission as brigadier general of volunteers on August 8, 1861, and was assigned to defend the lower Potomac River.
 On November 13, 1861 Major General John A. Dix entrusted Lockwood with capturing the Eastern Shore of Virginia, that is Accomack and Northampton Counties at the Delmarva Peninsula's southern tip.
 By massing troops at Pocomoke City, Maryland and promising Virginia residents that if they provided no resistance, their trade would resume, their lighthouses would once again be lit, and their property protected, Lockwood caused the local Confederate forces to retreat and disperse without a fight.
 Allowing the rebels time to retreat proved another key to Lockwood's pacification strategy.

 On July 23, 1862, Lockwood commandeered the Cessford estate at Eastville, Virginia (the former residence of the physician serving the Confederate defenders) for his headquarters.
 He used it intermittently throughout the war as he led the Union defenses at Point Lookout, Maryland (where the Potomac River enters Chesapeake Bay) and southward on the Delmarva Peninsula.
 Lockwood thus protected the crucial telegraph line from Hampton Roads across the Delmarva Peninsula to Annapolis, Baltimore and Washington.

 Gen. Lockwood commanded a brigade attached to XII Corps at the Battle of Gettysburg in July 1863.
 His brigade was kept directly under corps headquarters control during the battle, because the acting corps commander, Brig.
 Gen. Alpheus S. Williams, did not want an unknown officer commanding 1st Division just because he was senior to Brig.
 Gen. Thomas H. Ruger.
 The brigade was absorbed into the division after Williams returned to that command and Maj.
 Gen. Henry W. Slocum resumed corps command.

 In the winter of 1863–64 Lockwood commanded the Middle Department, with headquarters at Baltimore, Maryland.
-Later he commanded provisional troops against General Jubal A. Early during his raid of July 1864.

 During the Battle of Spotsylvania Courthouse General John C. Robinson was severely wounded leading the 2nd Division of the V Corps.
 The division was ultimately broken up and dispersed among other division commanders for the remainder of the battle.
 The division was resembled and Lockwood was assigned to command on May 29 during the Battle of Totopotomoy Creek.
 On June 2, the Pennsylvania Reserves of the 3rd Division were mustered out.
 All remaining soldiers of that division, along with General Samuel W. Crawford were assigned to the 2nd Division.
 Corps commander, Maj.
 Gen. Gouverneur K. Warren, sent the former academic back to the Middle Department because he did not think Lockwood sufficiently competent for so high a rank.

+Later he commanded provisional troops against General Jubal A. Early during his raid of July 1864.